-Manage discovery intervals
+Manage discover intervals

 You can enable or disable discovery and also update the discovery interval by using the update.sh script available in the util directory.
-If the training period is set to 1-hour, then discovered APIs are reported 1-hour from the time when ASE sends access logs.
-You can update these default values using the update script.
+If the training period is set to 24-hours, then discovered APIs are reported 24-hours from the time when discovery was initiated.